 This is a seminar series with compulsory attendance for all clinical students in programs except graduate specialty Oral Pathology & Oral Medicine students.
-At each session, one or two senior residents give a presentation from the specialty programs.
-The topics relate to current clinical issues in the individual specialty fields and serve to keep students and interested staff abreast of current treatment philosophy in specialties other than their own.
-As well, on occasion, guest clinicians may be invited to present.
+Two or three residents from different specialty programs will be assigned to work in groups to choose and present in a formal one-hour seminar.
+The topics should be multidisciplinary and evidence-based and relate to current clinical issues in the specialty fields.
+The topics will serve to keep students and interested staff abreast of current treatment philosophy in specialties other than their own.